Ways to Relieve Menstrual Cramps

 Primary dysmenorrhea

-It refers to menstrual cramps resulting from the normal process of menstruation.
-It is not due to any underlying gynecologic disorder.
-The pain begins one or two days prior to the beginning of menstrual bleeding.
-It lasts for almost two to three days and is accompanied by nausea, vomiting, fatigue or diarrhea.
-The primary target group is adolescent girls.
-It recedes with age and specifically post delivering a baby after which the cervix enlarges.
-Other factors resulting in primary dysmenorrhea include a retroverted uterus, early menarche (onset of menstruation in adolescent girls), smoking, high-stress levels, alcoholism, poor lifestyle with lack of exercise, and obesity.
+Primary Dysmenorrhea is pain from menstrual cramps resulting from the normal process of menstruation and not due to any underlying gynecologic disorder.
+Discomfort begins one or two days before the beginning of menstrual bleeding, lasts for about three days, and is often accompanied by nausea, vomiting, fatigue, or diarrhea.
+Primary Dysmenorrhea typically targets adolescent girls and subsides with age, usually after pregnancy and delivery after the cervix enlarges.
+Other causes of primary Dysmenorrhea include a retroverted uterus, early onset of menstruation in adolescent girls, smoking, high-stress levels, alcoholism, lack of exercise, and obesity.

 Secondary dysmenorrhea

-However, if the menstrual cramps are due to an underlying gynecologic disorder, it refers to Secondary dysmenorrhea.
-The pain begins earlier in the menstrual cycle and lasts longer than the common menstrual cramps.
-There are no peripheral symptoms of nausea, vomiting, fatigue or diarrhea.
-The possible causes include, fibroids, endometriosis, sexually transmitted infection (STI), ovarian cyst, benign tumors, inserted contraceptive devices and pelvic inflammatory disease (PID).
+Secondary Dysmenorrhea is pain due to a gynecological issue.
+Discomfort begins earlier in the menstrual cycle and lasts longer than common menstrual cramps, with no other symptoms of nausea, vomiting, fatigue, or diarrhea.
+Possible causes include fibroids, endometriosis, sexually transmitted infections (STI), ovarian cysts, benign tumors, inserted contraceptive devices, and pelvic inflammatory disease (PID).

 Causes of Menstrual Cramps

-The abdominal pain witnessed during menstruation is actually the abdominal cramps caused by uterine contractions.
-A hormone-like substance called as prostaglandin is released during the uterine contractions.
-It causes pain and inflammation.
-If the prostaglandin levels are particularly high, women experience frequent uterine contractions causing severe pain.
+Abdominal pain during menstruation is caused by inflammation from a hormone-like substance called prostaglandin released during uterine contractions.
+If prostaglandin levels are exceptionally high, women experience frequent uterine contractions, which causes severe pain.

 Treating or Managing Dysmenorrhea

 • Non-Steroidal Anti-Inflammatory Drugs and analgesics.
-When taken early enough and in sufficient quantity, they are very effective in alleviating menstrual pain.
-They reduce the production of prostaglandin which causes pain and inflammation.
+When taken early enough and in sufficient quantity, they effectively alleviate menstrual discomfort and reduce the production of prostaglandin, which causes pain and inflammation.

-• Hormonal medicines, including oral contraceptive pills, patches, and vaginal rings, lessen the discomfort of menstrual cramps by interfering with ovulation.
-They also slow down the growth of fibroids and endometriosis.
+• Hormonal medicines, including oral contraceptive pills, patches, and vaginal rings, can help alleviate pain by interfering with ovulation and slowing down the growth of fibroids and endometriosis.

-• Implantable contraceptive such as IUDs releases low levels of the hormone progesterone which reduces menstrual pain.
+• Implantable contraceptives such as IUDs release low hormone progesterone levels, which reduces menstrual pain.

 9 Natural Home Remedies for Menstrual Cramps

-2. Massaging the lower abdomen with essential oils of rose, lavender or sage can reduce menstrual pain.
+2. Massage the lower abdomen with rose, lavender, or sage essential oils.

-3. Lie down on your back with knees elevated by placing a pillow underneath.
+3. Lie down on your back and elevate your knees with a pillow.

-4. Light aerobic exercises such as walking, biking, jogging, swimming, decrease pain.
+4. Take a walk!
+Light aerobic exercises like walking, biking, jogging, and swimming decrease pain.

 5. Yoga has specific asanas which help in reducing menstrual pain.

-6. Attaining orgasm during the sexual activity releases pain-relieving hormones in the brain, thereby reducing pain.
+6. Attaining orgasm during sexual activity releases pain-relieving hormones in the brain, thereby reducing pain.

 8. Avoid stressful situations.